 Even if you’re a good driver, your premium will vary depending on the company you select.
-Because insurance companies use different algorithms to determine your premium, there will always be some leeway.
-So, in order to determine which company has the cheapest car insurance quote, we created one user profile and examined it across the US.
-Here are the car insurance rates:
+Because insurance companies use different algorithms to determine your premium, there will always be some difference in price between companies.

-Allstate has a couple of options for safe drivers but only one option in which you do not have to purchase an upgrade package for.
-Known as their "Allstate Rewards" program, safe drivers can earn points for good driving habits and can redeem them for commercial items such as designer products, gifts cards, and more.
+Allstate has a couple of options for safe drivers, only one of which is available without a paid policy upgrade.
+The free "Allstate Rewards" program allows drivers to earn points for good driving habits, available for redemption on commercial items such as designer products, gift cards and more.

-If you’ve been accident-free for five years, GEICO offers an Accident-Free Good Driver discount.
+If you’ve been collision-free for five years, GEICO offers an Accident-Free Good Driver discount.
 According to their website, this could amount to 26% in savings.
 They also offer a discount on your medical payments and personal injury protection coverages.
-These coverages, which are required in some states, cover medical costs after an accident for you and your passengers.
+These coverages, which are required in some states, cover medical costs after a vehicular collision for you and your passengers.
 This discount is also available if you have never been ticketed for driving without a seatbelt.
-This discount can reduce the premium on your medical coverage of PIP by 15%.
+This discount can reduce the premium on your medical payments coverage by as much as 15%.

 Farmers offers a “Safe Driver Discount,” but doesn’t specify much else.
 If you’re interested in a safe driving discount and you’re a Farmers customer, speak with your agent about your options.

-Liberty Mutual offers a discount through their RightTrack program only.
-This type of program, which we will discuss in more detail below, is considered a part of usage-based insurance.
+Liberty Mutual offers a good driver discount through its telematics program, RightTrack.
+This program, which we will discuss in more detail below, is considered a part of usage-based insurance.
 Through RightTrack with Liberty Mutual, safe drivers are expected to save up to 30% based solely on the way you drive.

 Like GEICO, Nationwide rewards drivers who have been accident-free for five years with a 10% safe driving discount.
 In order to qualify, you must not have any accidents or major violations on your driver profile.
 However, it’s a little unclear what falls into the category of major violations.
 So, if you’re a Nationwide customer, it’s best to ask a customer service representative for more details.